salvadorfrs5/codepath-prework/README.md

 Submitted by: **Salvador Frias**

-**Button** is an app that... displays student's name, school, and current occupation.
+**"Button"** is an app that displays the student's name, school, and current occupation along with a button that, when pressed, changes the app's white background to a random color.

 Time spent: **00:30** hours spent in total